deepak-khatik1/pixie-tool/README.md

 - **Scrape Events for Selected City**: Scrapes the events for selected city and update them to a Excel File in the server.
   _( This **may take few minutes** due to lazy loading & visiting individual event pages to extract date. )_
-- **Download Latest Scrape File**: Sync and fetch the file from server and downloads on user's device.
+- **Download Latest Scrape File**: Sync (Deduplication & Expiry) and fetch the file from server and downloads on user's device.

 ---